radha-mr/backend/README.md

 ## Before Setup
 clone the repository and open in intellJ and run the application
 ## Run

+The database ( the exported table )is provided inside resource folder under src/main/resources/db/natflix.sql  (I also added some insert query in the data.sql in the same location)
+Import natflix.sql into your local mySqlworkbench then you can run the application.

 Front end repository clone and open in
 In VSC editor open the path where the file is located  for frontend npm install ( in VSC) then npm start.